 As you progress through a regimen of aerobic exercise, your heart starts to function more efficiently.
-The American College of Sports Medicine reports that your resting heart rate decreases, and your resting stroke volume increases.
+Your resting heart rate decreases, and your resting stroke volume increases.
 Your heart becomes more efficient and has a higher functional capacity as it adapts to aerobic training.

 Aerobic exercise even affects the heart's size.
 As it adapts, the heart's muscular walls grow thicker, which allows for a more powerful contraction.
 Because of this, the left ventricle can stretch and fill more with blood, increasing blood supply to the body.